Fairy Circles | Namibia | Australia | Grass | Desert

 Plant water stress, not termite herbivory, causes Namibia’s fairy circles

-A small dead grass 19 days after rainfall.
-The root is relatively long but it is too short to utilize the higher soil-water content below the topsoil.
-The freshly germinated grasses with their on average 10 cm long roots die quickly after rainfall due to lack of water, because these small plants cannot reach and utilize the higher soil moisture, which is only found in deeper soil layers.
+The freshly germinated green grasses with their on average 10 cm long roots die quickly after rainfall due to lack of water, because these small plants cannot reach and utilize the higher soil moisture, which is only found in deeper soil layers.
 The top 10 cm of soil within the fairy circles is very susceptible to drying out.
-It is thus a “death zone” where the young green grasses cannot survive.
+Hundreds of soil-moisture measurements show that the topsoil is significantly drier within fairy circles as compared to the matrix soils outside.
+The topsoil is thus a “death zone” where the young green grasses die due to desiccation.
 Our continuous soil-moisture recordings in and around fairy circles indicate that the vital matrix grasses outside of the circles strongly pulled the soil water from the interior of the fairy circles.
 This is because soil moisture within the fairy circles dropped only rapidly when surrounding green grasses established after rainfall.
 But when grasses were not yet established after the very first rainfall events, soil water did not rapidly decline within the fairy circles.
 The quick death of the germinating grasses inside the fairy circles in several regions of the Namib is thus due to plant water stress and desiccation.
 The large and competitively superior grasses around the circles thereby actively engineer the vegetation gaps and benefit from these additional water reservoirs via long-distance diffusion of soil water.

-The halos of grass biomass show that the plants benefit from the water source of the fairy circles over several meters.
-(Image: © M. Fay, National Geographic) This self-organization of the grasses is supported by the very high water conductivity of the coarse-grained sand of the fairy circles, because at a soil-water content above 8% of the soil volume, the soil physical conditions allow the water to be sucked out of the fairy circle.
-Our published measurements from 20 cm depth in the fairy circle show that soil moisture always ranged from about 9% to 13% one to two weeks after typical rainfall events.
-From the day of raining until twenty days later, the soil-water content ranged between 18% to above 8% in the rainy seasons 2021 and 2022.
+This self-organization of the grasses is supported by the very high water conductivity of the coarse-grained sand of the fairy circles, because at a soil water content above 8% of the soil volume, the soil physical conditions allow the water to be sucked out of the fairy circle.
+In other words, soil water diffusion and the mobility of water in these Namib sands are very high, if the volumetric moisture content is also high.
+Our published measurement data from 20 cm depth in the fairy circle show that the soil water content was indeed always very high during the first weeks after four typical rainfall events.
+From the day of raining until twenty days later, the soil water content ranged between 18% to above 8% in the rainy seasons 2021 and 2022.
 Thus, purely in terms of soil physics, a very high water conductivity to the outside to the grasses is given, which is further enhanced by the active suction of water via the grass roots and the accompanying concentration gradient in soil moisture.
-In particular, the perennial, rapidly greening large grasses around the periphery of the fairy circles suck up water strongly because of their competitive advantage.
+In particular, the perennial, rapidly greening large grasses around the periphery of the fairy circles suck up water strongly because of their enormous competitive advantage.
 This causes rapid drying of the uppermost soil layer after ten to twenty days, where the young grasses die with their 10 cm long roots in the fairy circle.
 The fact that fairy circles store a large amount of water for a long time in lower soil layers below 30 cm, and in particular below 50 cm to 100 cm depth, is irrelevant for the rapidly dying seedlings in the upper 10 cm of soil.
 This is due to the fact that it is mainly the highly competitive grasses around the edge of the circles that benefit from this deep water source over meters, as also grass halos with distinct gradients of biomass around fairy circles show.
 The grasses arrange themselves in a round shape, because of all geometric shapes, a circle has the smallest circumference-to-area ratio.
 Thus, each individual plant on the fairy circle perimeter benefits maximally from the water source from greater depths.

-We excavated various sizes of still living and greenish matrix grasses (lower plant) to compare them with the dead grasses from within the fairy circles (upper plant).
-The roots of the dead fairy circle grasses were as long or even longer than the roots of the living matrix grasses and signs of termite herbivory were completely absent.
 Our data published in PPEES also show that the dying grasses inside the fairy circles had even longer roots than the vital grasses outside, because they invested their biomass resources in trying to reach soil water from deeper layers.
 At Brandberg, the median root length of the dead grasses in the fairy circle was with 12.5 cm significantly longer than the 9.8 cm long roots of the green vital grasses outside of the fairy circle.
 Our many image comparisons and video documentations of plant roots of dead and vital grasses also demonstrate that root herbivory by termites was not present because the wilting grasses inside the fairy circles were completely undamaged when they initially died.
 Hence, termite herbivory can neither explain the death of the grasses, nor could such biomass consumption explain why the dying grasses inside the circles had even significantly longer roots than the green and vital grasses outside in the surrounding matrix.
 In our new study we emphasize that “no termite individuals or nests were found under or nearby the excavated grasses”.
 Several fairy circle researchers stated in The New York Times that “the new study showed ‘conclusively’ that termites were not a factor” and that “termite activity does not cause the fairy circles”.
-In Solving the fairy circle mystery using scientific evidence, published by Conservation Namibia and the Namibian Chamber of Environment in April 2023, the difference between a correlation between fairy circles and sand termites or Euphorbias and actual causation is also well explained.
+In a German media article from August 2024, these researchers repeated the same statements, confirming that the green grasses in the fairy circles die undamaged.
+The difference between a mere correlation between fairy circles and sand termites or Euphorbias and actual causation is also well explained in Solving the fairy circle mystery using scientific evidence, published in April 2023 by Conservation Namibia and the Namibian Chamber of Environment.

 In times of climate change and prolonged droughts, researchers are increasingly interested in studying the ability of plants to self-organize and redistribute scarce resources like water, as also a recent media release by The Washington Post has highlighted.
 In this endeavor, the fairy circles are a shining example and may inspire further research on this topic in the future.